ibm-cloud-docs/event-notifications/en-terraform-tutorial.md

 Ensure that the following prerequisites are in place:

 * Install Terraform.
-For more information, see [Download Terraform ]((https://www.terraform.io/downloads.html).
+For more information, see [Download Terraform](https://www.terraform.io/downloads.html).
 * Either deploy Terraform to a specific folder or add it to your `PATH`.

-Check your version of Terraform:
+* Check your version of Terraform:

 `terraform –version`

 * You need an {{site.data.keyword.cloud}} account.
 If you don't have an account, then [Create an IBM Cloud account](https://cloud.ibm.com/registration/).
 * Log in to your {{site.data.keyword.cloud}} account.

-## Working with Terraform in {{site.data.keyword.cloud}}:
+## Working with Terraform in {{site.data.keyword.cloud}}
 {: #en-work-terraform-cloud}
 {: step}